sujitIwale/search-app/README.md

 #### We can create our own LRU caching logic using Hashmap and Doubly linkedlist but it will be hard to handle some edge cases.

-#### LocalStorage is used to store previous searches so that we show the history of searches.
+#### LocalStorage is used to store previous searches so that we can show the history of searches.

 ### Screenshots